Indicia-Team/support_files/Elasticsearch/README.md

 been passed to Elasticsearch around the time of the error to ensure that everything has been passed through.
 An error which occurs before the REST API concludes the request will normally not update the tracking information (stored in the Indicia variables table) so the next request from Logstash should pick up the missing changes.
-However if an error occurs after the REST API has processed the tracking information, then the batch of records may be skipped.
+Indicia's REST API should also recognise timeouts and will block further autofeed responses to avoid duplicating query effort causing logjams on the server.
+However if an error occurs after the REST API has processed the tracking information, then the batch of records may be skipped in rare cases.
 You can modify the variables table on the warehouse to re-submit a batch.
 E.g. for a project called BRC5, the following script illustrates this:

 ```sql
 select value from variables where name='rest-autofeed-BRC5';